xgr-network/XGR/docs/mcp/XGR-MCP-Setup-and-Configuration.md

 - verify TTL values,
 - call `get_xgr_network_info`,
 - call `get_chain_status`,
+- test a small address relation graph,
+- test one known transaction trace,
+- test one known native-XGR value-flow request,
+- test one known XDaLa payload-history query,
 - create and cancel a test handoff,
-- verify that no secret appears in public responses.
+- verify no secret appears in public responses.

 When purchase tools are enabled:

 - confirm `XGR_PURCHASE_NETWORK=mainnet`,
 - confirm `XGR_PURCHASE_MAX_EUR <= 249.99`,
 - call `get_xgr_purchase_options`,
-- inspect payment assets and chains,
+- inspect the returned payment assets,
+- inspect `requires_sender_wallet`,
+- inspect machine-readable agent guidance,
 - create only a controlled low-value test order,
+- verify an approved order contains an exact `payment_instruction`,
 - verify blocked orders return `do_not_pay`,
-- verify the gateway does not send the payment.
+- verify the MCP does not send the stablecoin payment.

 When starter gas is enabled:

+- confirm the service wallet is dedicated,
-- confirm the service wallet is dedicated and low balance,
+- keep the service wallet intentionally low balance,
-- confirm the private key belongs only to that wallet,
+- confirm the private key belongs only to that service wallet,
-- confirm the RPC chain ID,
+- confirm the configured RPC chain ID,
 - confirm the SQLite path is persistent,
 - confirm the service user can write to the SQLite directory,
-- confirm the database is not shared across hosts,
+- confirm the database is not shared concurrently across hosts,
-- confirm the Node.js ABI matches `better-sqlite3`,
+- confirm the runtime Node.js ABI matches `better-sqlite3`,
 - confirm forwarded IPs are trusted only through loopback,
 - call `get_xgr_starter_gas_options`,
 - verify all live caps,
-- perform one controlled grant,
+- perform exactly one controlled grant test,
-- verify the transaction is confirmed,
+- verify the transaction confirms,
-- verify the same address cannot receive another grant,
+- verify the same address cannot receive another confirmed grant,
 - monitor service-wallet balance,
-- monitor failed, broadcast and confirmed records,
+- monitor `failed`, `broadcast` and `confirmed` records,
 - monitor hourly and daily usage.